 The consolidated financial statements, including the notes to the consolidated financial statements, are presented in Canadian dollars (\$) which is the Company's presentation currency and the functional currency of the parent Company.
 The functional currency of the Company's operating subsidiaries is the Mongolian National Tögrög (MNT).
+The functional currency of the Company's operating subsidiary in Barbados in the Canadian Dollar.

-These consolidated financial statements were approved by the Board of Directors of the Company for issue on April 7, 2020.
+These consolidated financial statements were approved by the Board of Directors of the Company for issue on April 5, 2021.